2022 UK & Ireland Greyhound Racing Year: Summary

 The industry was split on the new GBGB rule that stated a greyhound not to run more than once in a four day period (this included trials).
 This upset many of the leading figures within the industry who argued that trainers were in the best position to establish when a greyhound should race or trial.
 The rule was seen by some as an appeasement to welfare groups but others argued that it was a way to eliminate any excessive racing demands of a greyhound.

 Oxford Stadium reopened after a ten year absence, the track saw a capacity attendance for the meeting held on 2 September.
 The reopening of one of the sports most popular tracks was another boost for the industry.
 Just ten days later at the track, during the sales trials on 13 September the British sales record for a greyhound was broken when Drumcrow Mini was sold for £16,300.
 However, Oxford still remained in the ownership of a property developer and was only operated on a lease.

-On 27 September 2022, the RSPCA, Blue Cross and the Dogs Trust jointly called for a ban to racing as soon as possible, proposing phasing out the activity over a period of five years.
-In response the GBGB CEO Mark Bird, stated that "It is ludicrous that the agenda of animal rights extremists are being given credence within these charities" and "quoting data that is inaccurate and making claims that do not stand up to challenge" and that animal rights extremists were being given credence within charities.
+On 27 September 2022, the RSPCA, Blue Cross and Dogs Trust jointly called for a phased ban on greyhound racing within five years.
+The GBGB criticised the proposal, describing it as based on inaccurate data and influenced by "animal rights extremists".